MIDletPascal/MIDletPascal-legacy/README.txt

-In this SVN repository you will find the different compiler versions (and it's RTL stubs) available under the following structure (useful for quick reference):
+In this SVN repository you will find the different compiler versions (and it's RTL stubs) available under the following structure (also explained in the INHERITANCE.jpg file, useful for quick reference):